 In fact, fat cells in the body have FOUR TIMES more cortisol receptors compared to other fat cells, so as your cortisol climbs and stays high, you keep reinforcing your body to store fat!

-It is easy to reach for a candy bar, ice cream or even wine as a way to reduce the stress.
+So easy to reach for a candy bar, ice cream or even wine as a way to reduce the stress.
 It is a terrible habit I have perfected over the years.
 It does absolutely nothing to reduce the levels of cortisol.

 Cortisol Raises Your Blood Sugar Levels